MastodonC/witan.docs/GUIDE.md

 Witan is a tool for planners and policy makers to help form a better understanding of the data that drives their city.

 ---------------------
-***Please understand that Witan is currently in a state of development and is prone to glitches and bugs.
-If you encounter anything unusual, please [contact us](mailto:witan@mastodonc.com) and let us know what happened.***
+***Please understand that Witan is currently in a state of development so there will be rough edges to the user experience, and the occasional glitch.
+If you encounter anything that seems different to how you would expect, or obviously buggy, please contact us by sending an email to [witan@mastodonc.com](mailto:witan@mastodonc.com), or using the in-app help feature.***

 ## Contents
 * [Signing in](#signing-in)